Having a Tough Child: The Emotional Reality No One Talks About

 12) You worry about the future

 “Will my child be okay?” is a worry that might keep you up at night.
 “Are they going to make friends?”
 “Will they struggle forever?”
 You might feel scared when you think back to your adolescence.
-The majority of children’s behaviour is determined throughout time by patterns, skills, and assistance rather than by a single difficult year.
+The majority of children’s behaviour is shaped over time by patterns, skills, and support rather than by a single difficult year.
 The brain of your youngster is still growing.

 Your partnership is still developing.
 Change is also achievable when families learn useful techniques, such as explicit routines, composed follow-through, targeted praise, and dispute resolution.
 Asking yourself, “What is one skill I can teach this week?” will help you feel more at ease.
 “What is one skill we practise?” rather than “How do I fix my child?”